Skip to content

 Export to Intune is only available if you have at least 1 Intune instance configured in your Rimo3 Workspace.

-If you have multiple Intune tenants connected to your Rimo3 Workspace, the application will be exported to your default Intune tenant.
+If you have multiple Intune tenants connected to your Rimo3 Workspace, your default Intune tenant will be preselected.
+You can expand the Intune Tenant drop-down menu to select a different one.

 To configure a default Intune tenant follow the instruction here.

-If the onboarding is successful you will receive a confirmation message, click on the provided link to track the progress, or simply navigate to Overview dashboard to view the progress of the import.
+If the onboarding is successful, you will receive a confirmation message.
+Click on the provided link to track the progress, or simply navigate to the Overview dashboard to view the progress of the import.

 If you receive an error when trying to onboard an application from the Patch Catalog, check the following: